 There is a training programme in place for officers and Councillors.
 This is drawn up from new risks or legislation, in response to known and emerging key areas of focus and from the Delivery Plan and staff Performance Reviews.
-The Council has made extensive investment in training in line with its Organisational Development Strategy for staff, which also includes an online platform that allows staff to undertake learning remotely, at a time that is convenient to them, a Management & Leadership Development Programme and the roll out of MBTI assessments for all managers, with individual feedback provided and group sessions also held to better understand team dynamics.
-The online platform has been extremely useful to enable the council to deliver training in an agile working environment.
+The Council has made extensive investment in training in line with its Learning and Development Strategy for staff, which also includes an online platform that allows staff to undertake learning remotely, at a time that is convenient for them, a Management & Leadership Development Programme and the roll out of MBTI assessments for all managers, with individual feedback provided and group sessions also held to better understand team dynamics.
+The online platform has been extremely useful during the COVID-19 pandemic, whilst the majority of officers worked from home, and ensured that we can continue to provide training and development as required in an agile working environment moving forwards.
 This has also included more informal sessions on stress awareness etc.